Sokha (unit)

-Sokha (big plow) – a unit of land measure in Russia in 13th-17th centuries.
+Sokha (big plow) is a unit of land measure in Russia in 13th-17th centuries.
 Sokha was used as unit of taxation for worked land owned by someone else or the State.
 The term originated when Tatars took rent from the actual plows - the land working tool which used 2-3 horses.

-At the end of 15th century Novgorod sokha equalled 3 обжs.
+At the end of 15th century Novgorod sokha equalled 3 obzhas.
 A Moscow sokha was equal to 10 Novgorod ones and was paid according to the different sizes in various regions of the state.

 In 1550 a new land-measure unit was established which kept the old name sokha.
 The name was then used for a certain amount of exploited land.
 A sokha was divided into quarters.

 There were several types of sokha: